-Unlike the unhappy ending of Madama Butterfly in Puccini's opera, many people today are able to be reunited with long lost children and long lost parents.
+Unlike the unhappy ending of Madama Butterfly in Puccini's opera, many people today are able to be reunited with long lost children or long lost parents.

 Even for those who cannot trace close living family members, more distant relatives might be discovered.

 Madama Butterfly is one of the world's most popular operas.
 It is a tragic story of selfish behaviour and lost hope, wrapped in some of the most beautiful music ever composed.

 There are many women in the world who are like Madama Butterfly, and many men like Pinkerton.

 Whatever the irresponsibilities and military personnel involved, the children who were the unintended consequence of fleeting passions are now able, as adults, to use the Internet to trace their ancestry.
 For example, I know of people who have had great success with GI Trace.

 If you know of similar websites, please feel free to leave some comments about them below.

 My Quieter Living blog also contains several posts on war, peace, poverty and children.
 Here are two that I think are especially appropriate for this time of year: